eclipse-tractusx/bpdm/docs/developer/application-code-guide.md

 - Parse errors MUST be modelled as sealed hierarchies.
 - A shared content error SHOULD subtype each embedding operation's error interface, so it surfaces as that operation's error directly, without wrapping.
 - Error-to-code mapping MUST be exhaustive over the sealed type, so that adding a new error fails to compile until it is mapped.
+- An operation that answers with a single result rather than per-entry outcomes — a get, a search — MUST still model its parse errors as a sealed hierarchy and map them exhaustively.
+The mapping yields the error the endpoint raises instead of an `ErrorInfo` entry, and the application layer raises it; the parser still only returns the failure.
 - A genuinely unreachable or internal error SHOULD map to a thrown 500, not to a client-facing error code.

 ## 2.8 Transactions